Podshot/MCEdit-Unified-Preview/README.md

 # MCEdit-Unified-Preview
 [![Build status](https://ci.appveyor.com/api/projects/status/k7cjb7i5wgnx6bpy?svg=true)](https://ci.appveyor.com/project/Podshot/mcedit-unified)

-This repository is for hosting OpenGL .dlls required by the Windows build of MCEdit-Unified and for hosting the testing releases.
+This repository is for hosting .dlls required by the Windows build of MCEdit-Unified and for hosting the testing releases.

 ## Warnings
 * Loss of data may occur, back up anything you do not want to be lost